 Four or more months overdue: Additional 1% interest on premiums for each month

-Estimated employer costs for workers’ compensation in Washington are $1.70 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Washington are $1.57 per $100 covered in payroll.

 Washington is one of four monopolistic states, which also include Ohio, Wyoming, and North Dakota.
 A monopolistic state is one where you can only purchase workers’ compensation insurance from a state fund, and not through a private insurer.
 In Washington state, workers’ comp is administered through the Washington State Department of Labor & Industries (L&I).